maestrom4/maestrom4/README.md

 ## 💡 Projects
 - Currently Working on the [Time management Microservices](https://github.com/maestrom4/time-management-microservices) my open-source project.
 - IoT Event Handler for Industrial Automation.
-Schedule start is on June 2024

 Feel free to contact me for collaborations or if you have interesting projects in mind!